-- Develop their spiritual, social, moral and cultural values - Develop a knowledge and understanding of Christianity and other world religions - · Appreciate moral values such as honesty, respect, fairness and concern for others - Investigate and understand the questions and answers that religions can offer about the nature and meaning of life - Develop their own beliefs, attitudes, moral values and practices through a process of personal search, discovery and critical evaluation.
+- Develop their spiritual, social, moral and cultural values - Develop a knowledge and understanding of Christianity and World Religions-Hinduism , Islam, Judaism , Sikhism - Appreciate moral values such as honesty, respect, fairness and concern for others - Investigate and understand the questions and answers that religions can offer about the nature and meaning of life - Develop their own beliefs, attitudes, moral values and practices through a process of personal search, discovery and critical evaluation.

-We encourage children to become aware of the wide range of religious interpretations and their importance to believers.
+We encourage children to learn about the wide range of world religions and their importance to believers.